VaanaCZ/LANVP/README.md

   <i>L.A.
 Noire running in a 5:4 resolution without black bars and with FOV correction.</i>
 </p>

+> [!NOTE]
-> Note: In addition, setting any custom resolution using the "-res W H" command-line argument is now possible.
+> In addition, setting any custom resolution using the "-res W H" command-line argument is now possible.

 ### Ultrawide support